pcotret/gnuradio-tutorial/README.md

 This tutorial will present several custom blocks:

-* square_in_cpp: 1-input, 1-output.
+* mysquare: 1-input, 1-output.
 Performing a simple square operation.
-* multiply_sig_cpp: 2-input, 1-output.
+* mymultiply: 2-input, 1-output.
 The output is the product of both inputs.
-* add_sig_cpp: 3-input, 1-output.
+* myadd: 3-input, 1-output.
 The output is the sum of inputs.
 * *_python: same thing for those threee blocks in Python.

 ## Creation of an OTT (Out-Of-Tree) module